-Get to know Midland’s Meteorologists as they share some facts about themselves, their expert knowledge, and advice for National Preparedness Month.
+Get to know Midland’s Meteorologist, Bruce Jones as he shares some facts about himself, his expert knowledge, and advice for National Preparedness Month.

 Bruce “Cyclone” Jones

 Education: University of Missouri-Columbia – BA in Radio/TV/Film and BS in Meteorology